Jim Beanz

-James David Washington (born August 26, 1980), known professionally as Jim BEANZ, is an American vocal producer, songwriter, actor, singer and record producer from Harrisburg, Pennsylvania.
+James David Washington (born August 26, 1980), known professionally as Jim BEANZ, is an American music producer, songwriter, singer and record producer from Harrisburg, Pennsylvania.
 He is signed to Timbaland Productions and Sunset Entertainment Group.

+Biography

-He began his career when he was an artist in the R&B group "Tresan", during which time he received mentorship from Dru Hill.
-In 2005, Beanz started working alongside Timbaland as a vocal producer.
+Beanz began his career when he was an artist in the R&B group "Tresan", during which time he received mentorship from Dru Hill.
+In 2005, he started working alongside Timbaland as a vocal producer.
 He co-wrote the winning entry of the Eurovision Song Contest 2008, "Believe" by Dima Bilan.
-Jim Beanz also wrote and produced songs on the first season of the FOX series Empire, and portrayed the rapper "Titan".
+Beanz also wrote and produced songs on the first season of the FOX series Empire and portrayed the rapper "Titan."